 '''

 { new TextOutputSink() with

-member sink.WriteChar(c) = System.Console.Write(c)
+member sink.WriteChar c = System.Console.Write c

-member sink.WriteString(s) = System.Console.Write(s) }
+member sink.WriteString s = System.Console.Write s }

 '''

 You can also build new partially implemented types by extending existing partially implemented types.
-In the following example, we take the TextOutputSink type from the previous section and add two abstract members called WriteByte and WriteBytes, add a default implementation for WriteBytes, add an initial implementation for WriteChar, and override the implementation of WriteString to use WriteBytes.
-The implementations of WriteChar and WriteString use the .NET functionality to convert the Unicode characters and strings to bytes under System.Text.
-UTF8Encoding, documented in the .NET Framework class libraries.
+The following example takes the TextOutputSink type from the previous section and adds two abstract members called WriteByte and WriteBytes, adds a default implementation for WriteBytes, adds an initial implementation for WriteChar, and overrides the implementation of WriteString to use WriteBytes.
+The implementations of WriteChar and WriteString use the .NET functionality to convert the Unicode characters and strings to bytes under System.Text.UTF8Encoding, documented in the .NET Framework class libraries: